SOCIAL STUDIES

 that said, “I’m healthy”

-and I wish these tags
+and I wish these tags were sacred

-you comely minglers.
+to all you comely minglers.

 *